Sidd-Tiwari/gst-calculator/README.md

   - Directly enter the GST amount for reverse calculations.
 - **GST Breakdown**: Displays IGST, CGST, and SGST values.
 - **Clear Functionality**: Resets all inputs and highlights the "Clear" button in red.
-- **Responsive UI**: Designed to work on devices of all screen sizes, with buttons arranged in two rows.
+- **Responsive UI**: Optimized for devices of all screen sizes, with buttons arranged in two rows.

 ---